Due before the start of lecture on March 31, 2026.

 Although you aren’t writing this method as part of a class, you should use appropriate Java syntax.
 The methods should be static and should not return a value.

-occurrences of 2, the resulting queue should contain (from front
+after using the method, the resulting queue should contain (from

 Suggestion

-strongly recommend writing a program to test your methods before
+Here again, we strongly recommend testing your methods before you

-you copy them into your ps3_partI file.
-All of the necessary
+copy them into your ps3_partI file.
+All of the necessary classes

-classes can be found in the ps3_partII.zip file that you will
+can be found in the ps3_partII.zip file that you will download

 Submit your ps3_partI.pdf file by taking the following steps: